Mårslet: Transport

 Mårslet is served by the Aarhus Letbane light rail system, which provides a travel time of approximately 25 minutes to Aarhus city centre.
 Bus 16, operated by Busselskabet Aarhus Sporveje, offers an alternative route with a travel time of around 30 minutes.
 Increased commuter traffic has led to congestion issues in the town centre during peak hours.

 Culture and sport

 Mårslet Fællesråd (Mårslet Joint Council) is an umbrella organisation for local associations and acts as a liaison between residents and Aarhus Municipality.
 The council maintains the town website and contributes to the local monthly magazine, Mårslet-Bladet, which is produced on a volunteer basis.

 Mårslet's main sports club is TMG (Testrup Mårslet Gymnastikforening), which offers activities in football, handball, gymnastics, basketball, volleyball, badminton, tennis, darts, pétanque, and fitness training.
 The club's senior football team achieved notable success in 2007 by winning the JBU Cup as the lowest-ranked team in the tournament's history, and in 2016 earned promotion to the seventh tier of Danish football.
+Founded in 1868, the club is Denmark’s second-oldest still active sports association, surpassed only by the rowing club Kvik in Copenhagen, which was established two years earlier.